btcfoundationedcom/btcfoundationedcom.github.io/blog/01-decentralization.md

-# Decentralizing the Bitcoin Foundation Education Committee
+# Functions of the Bitcoin Foundation Education Committee

 (I don't like the title it should be something like: Functions of the Bitcoin Foundation Education Committee) and we should add a paragraph about the participation in grants program and the production of the various guide documents